-If they can’t answer these types of questions or claim that they don’t need an AFSL to offer you advice then you should end the conversation.
+If they can’t answer these types of questions or claim that they don’t need an AFSL to offer you advice, then you should end the conversation.

 Two valuable resources to help check the validity of anyone you are speaking to are:

-Common investment scams include:
+Some of the most common investment scams include:

-Cryptocurrency is new to most Australian investors, which can make it difficult to differentiate legitimate opportunities from potential fraud.
+Cryptocurrency is new to most Australian investors, which can make it difficult to differentiate legitimate opportunities from potential scam.
 As well as the investment risks that any new form of investment poses, there are also a range of dishonest practices to look out for:

 How to keep yourself safe from investment scams

 - Always use an Australian licensed provider.
 Individuals and companies providing financial advice in Australia must have an Australian Financial Services Licence (AFSL), which is issued by the Australian Securities and Investments Commission.

 - End the conversation if someone is putting pressure on you to make a decision.
 A common red flag is “act now or miss out” as it does not allow you time to think & research your investment.